bottomless-archive-project/url-collector/README.md

 # URL Collector

-The URL collector is an application that crawls the [Common Crawl](https://commoncrawl.org/the-data/get-started/) corpus for urls with the specified file types.
+The URL collector is an application that crawls the [Common Crawl](https://commoncrawl.org/the-data/get-started/) corpus for URLs with the specified file extensions.

 ## Architecture